U.S. Department of State Seal

 • Visit our website for Travel to High-Risk Areas.

-• Be cognizant of your surroundings, particularly around public markets, restaurants, government and military institutions, and other locations.
+• Remain aware of your surroundings, particularly around public markets, restaurants, police installations, places of worship, government and military institutions, and other locations.

 • Enroll in the Smart Traveler Enrollment Program (STEP) to receive security alerts and make it easier to locate you in an emergency.